David-OConnor/na_seq/README.md

 Also includes restriction enzyme and ligation basics.

 Minmal python example.
-See the rust docs for full details:
+See the rust docs for adetails:

 ```python
 from na_seq import *